 YouTube TV is currently only available in 15 major U.S. cities.
 You must be physically present in one of these cities to sign up for YouTube TV, though, once you have verified your sign up, you can stream YouTube TV anywhere within the United States.
 You cannot stream YouTube TV outside of the U.S.

-These are the current U.S. cities that allow for sign up to YouTube TV:
+These are the current U.S. metropolitan areas that allow for sign up to YouTube TV:

 Check out this list from Google to stay updated on the current available locations for YouTube TV.
 To know if you can sign up for YouTube TV, simply start the sign-up process, enter your ZIP code, and Google will tell you right away if you are eligible or not.